 Laurie the blogger at Vanity and Me illustrates how she works with neutrals using her outfit in the photos above and below as an example.

 I have worn this neutral outfit with a silk patterned scarf and matched the bag to the scarf to pick out the same colourways.
 Providing the accessories has brought the outfit to life.
 I like to wear a very monochromatic classic style because I’m petite and I wear the same colour tones throughout my outfits adding interest this way with accessories.

 It doesn’t have to be a monochromatic one, but monochromatic outfits are a great way to wear your color palette’s basics.
 The jeans’ fabric is Italian style which has an interesting weave all in itself.
 The blazer has a classic glen check – and at the moment very trendy – pattern.
 The scarf and sweater stay with the sort of geometric theme.
 I wore this outfit for Casual Friday at work.

 Style neutrals as if they were colors. #styletip Click To Tweet

-Do you know that there is a complete style guide on how to look great in neutrals right here on the blog?
+Do you know that there is a complete style guide on how to look great in black and white right here on the blog?